jolution/le-checkout-jira/README.md

 ## ℹ️ Disclaimer

-Please note that this project, LeCheckout, is not officially associated with or endorsed by the Monkey Island franchise, its creators, or any related entities.
-It is an independent project developed by the open-source community and does not claim any rights to the Monkey Island trademark or any related materials.
+**LeCheckout** is an independent open-source project and is not affiliated with, endorsed by, or associated with Atlassian®, Jira®, or any of their subsidiaries or products.
+All references to Jira® are for descriptive and interoperability purposes only.

+The visual style and logo of LeCheckout are inspired by the *Monkey Island* franchise.
+This project is not affiliated with, endorsed by, or associated with *Monkey Island*, Lucasfilm™, LucasArts™, Disney®, or any related entities.
+All trademarks and copyrights are the property of their respective owners.

 ## ✨ Contributors